Brachytherapy: History

 Brachytherapy dates back to 1901 (shortly after the discovery of radioactivity by Henri Becquerel in 1896) when Pierre Curie suggested to Henri-Alexandre Danlos that a radioactive source could be inserted into a tumour.

 It was found that the radiation caused the tumour to shrink.
 Independently, Alexander Graham Bell also suggested the use of radiation in this way.
 In the early twentieth century, techniques for the application of brachytherapy were pioneered at the Curie institute in Paris by Danlos and at St Luke's and Memorial Hospital in New York by Robert Abbe.

 Working with the Curies in their radium research laboratory at the University of Paris, American physicist William Duane refined a technique for extracting radon-222 gas from radium sulfate solutions.
 Solutions containing 1 gram of radium were "milked" to create radon "seeds" of about 20 millicuries each.
 These "seeds" were distributed throughout Paris for use in an early form of brachytherapy named endocurietherapy.
 Duane perfected this "milking" technique during his time in Paris and referred to the device as a "radium cow".

 Duane returned to the United States in 1913 and worked in a joint role as assistant professor of physics at Harvard and Research Fellow in Physics of the Harvard Cancer Commission.
 The Cancer Commission was founded in 1901 and hired Duane to investigate the usage of radium emanations in the treatment of cancer.
 In 1915 he built Boston's first "radium cow" and thousands of patients were treated with the radon-222 generated from it.

 Interstitial radium therapy was common in the 1930s.
 Gold seeds filled with radon were used as early as 1942 until at least 1958.
 Gold shells were selected by Gino Failla around 1920 to shield beta rays while passing gamma rays.
 Cobalt needles were also used briefly after World War II.
 Radon and cobalt were replaced by radioactive tantalum and gold, before iridium rose in prominence.
-First used in 1958, iridium is the most commonly used artificial source for brachytherapy today.
+First used in 1958, iridium has become the most commonly used artificial source for brachytherapy.

 Following initial interest in brachytherapy in Europe and the US, its use declined in the middle of the twentieth century due to the problem of radiation exposure to operators from the manual application of the radioactive sources.
 However, the development of remote afterloading systems, which allow the radiation to be delivered from a shielded safe, and the use of new radioactive sources in the 1950s and 1960s, reduced the risk of unnecessary radiation exposure to the operator and patients.
-This, together with more recent advancements in three-dimensional imaging modalities, computerised treatment planning systems and delivery equipment has made brachytherapy a safe and effective treatment for many types of cancer today.
+This, together with more recent advancements in three-dimensional imaging modalities, computerised treatment planning systems and delivery equipment has made brachytherapy a safe and effective treatment for many types of cancer.